From

 An amphitheater, funded by the Grand Army of the Republic

-in honor of military forces killed in battle, stands near
+in honor of military forces killed in

-the tomb.
-Memorial Day services are held there each year.
+battle, stands near the tomb.
+Memorial Day services are

-every two hours at night.
+changed every two hours at night.

 |